wantable/omniship/README.md

 TODO
 ------
-- Convert tests to use [webmock](https://github.com/bblimke/webmock) instead of calling the api's and using MockResponses.
+- Convert tests to use [webmock](https://github.com/bblimke/webmock) or similar strategy instead of calling the api's.
+  - Unskip Landmark and Newgistics tests once they are passing with valid credentials.
+Search for "I no longer have valid test api credentials"
 - Fix time zone issue with Newgistics.parse_timestamp
 - Add zip to time zone conversion for UPS and USPS timestamps
 - Bulk tracking?
 Newgistics at least supports it.
+- Use the `track_timeout` config var in Landmark and Newgistics.
+At this time I do not have access to those api's to develop this.